gurki/glimmer/README.md

 ## Overview
-- `Profile` - pages, one per thread
-- `Page` - scopes over time
+- `Frame` - keep track of beginning and ending scopes
 - `Scope` - location and times of entry and exit
 - `Guard` - lifetime-based scope

 ## Output
-Dump to textfile in stack collapse format.
+Dump textfile in stack collapse format.
 Can be used directly with [FlameGraph](https://github.com/brendangregg/FlameGraph) or [speedscope](https://www.speedscope.app/).
-Shoutout Brendan Gregg and Jamie Wong for building kool stuff.
+Shoutout [Brendan Gregg](https://twitter.com/brendangregg) and [Jamie Wong](https://twitter.com/jlfwong) for building and sharing kool stuff.

 ## Usage